Phoenicia: Alphabet

 Around 1050 BC, the Phoenicians developed a script for writing their own language.
 The Canaanite-Phoenician alphabet consists of 22 letters, all consonants (and is thus strictly an abjad).
 It is believed to be a continuation of the Proto-Sinaitic (or Proto-Canaanite) script attested in the Sinai and in Canaan in the Late Bronze Age.
 Through their maritime trade, the Phoenicians spread the use of the alphabet to Anatolia, North Africa, and Europe.
 The name Phoenician is by convention given to inscriptions beginning around 1050 BC, because Phoenician, Hebrew, and other Canaanite dialects were largely indistinguishable before that time.
 Phoenician inscriptions are found in Lebanon, Syria, Israel, Palestine, Cyprus and other locations, as late as the early centuries of the Christian era.

 The alphabet was adopted and modified by the Greeks probably in the eighth century BC.
-This most likely did not occur in a single instance but the process of commercial exchange.
-The legendary Phoenician hero Cadmus is credited with bringing the alphabet to Greece.
-However, it is more plausible that Phoenician immigrants brought it to Crete, whence it gradually diffused northwards.
+This most likely did not occur in a single instance but via the drawn out process of long-term commercial exchange.
+According to Alessandro Pierattini, the Apollo sanctuary at Eretria is considered one of the places where the Greeks might have first adopted the Phoenician alphabet.
+The legendary Phoenician hero Cadmus is credited with bringing the alphabet to Greece, but it is more plausible that Phoenician immigrants brought it to Crete, whence it gradually diffused northwards.

 Art

 Phoenician art was largely centered on ornamental objects, particularly jewelry, pottery, glassware, and reliefs.
 Large sculptures were rare; figurines were more common.
 Phoenician goods have been found from Spain and Morocco to Russia and Iraq; much of what is known about Phoenician art is based on excavations outside Phoenicia proper.
 Phoenician art was highly influenced by many cultures, primarily Egypt, Greece, and Assyria.
-Greek inspiration was particularly pronounced in pottery, while Egyptian styles were most reflected in ivory work.
+Greek inspiration was particularly pronounced in pottery, while Egyptian themes were most reflected in bronze and ivory work.

 Phoenician art also differed from its contemporaries in its continuance of Bronze Age conventions well into the Iron Age, such as terracotta masks.
 Phoenician artisans were known for their skill with wood, ivory, bronze, and textiles.
 In the Old Testament, a craftsman from Tyre is commissioned to build and decorate the legendary Solomon's Temple in Jerusalem, which "presupposes a well-developed and highly respected craft industry in Phoenicia by the mid-tenth century BC".
-The Iliad mentions the embroidered robes of Priam’s wife, Hecabe, as "the work of Sidonian women" and describes a mixing bowl of chased silver as "a masterpiece of Sidonian craftsmanship."
+The Iliad mentions the embroidered robes of Priam's wife, Hecabe, as "the work of Sidonian women" and describes a mixing bowl of chased silver as "a masterpiece of Sidonian craftsmanship".
 The Assyrians appeared to have valued Phoenician ivory work in particular, collecting vast quantities in their palaces.

 Phoenician art appears to have been indelibly tied to Phoenician commercial interests.
 They have crafted goods to appeal to particular trading partners, distinguishing not only different cultures but even socioeconomic status classes.